-Only when led by the Lord, a Christian may have to speak to his brother to point an error.
+Only when led by the Lord, a Christian may have to speak to his brother to point an error that could hurt his feelings.
 But this matter has to be dealt with in the spirit of Christ’s humility and love.
 Many new believers have a wrong understanding of meekness and humility.
 They think meekness means silence.
 But the idea of godly meekness involves having strength and courage, but the kind of strength that is submitted to God’s control.

 True humility recognizes complete dependence upon God and knows we have no goodness except that which is found in Christ.
 Therefore, sometimes our love for God and our fellow Christians, and obedience to God’s Word will lead us to speak words that may hurt someone’s feelings temporarily but finally leads them to the right path.